harshitvasu/just-notes/modern-history/spectrum-5.md

 ### Entry of the English into Maratha Politics
-The years between the last quarter of the 18th century and the first quarter of the 19th century witnessed the Marathas Expansion and Consolidation of British Power ✫ 103 and the English clashing thrice for political supremacy, with the English emerging victorious in the end.
+The years between the last quarter of the 18th century and the first quarter of the 19th century witnessed the Marathas

+and the English clashing thrice for political supremacy, with the English emerging victorious in the end.
 The cause of these conflicts was the inordinate ambition of the English,